Choosing Child Care

 - Safe.
-Check that it is licensed with your state and county (also called registration or certification).
+Check that it is licensed with your state (also called registration or certification).
 Licensing guidelines vary by state.
 So make sure that all care providers know how to handle emergencies and are trained in first aid and CPR.
 Also, ask for references.
 Get the names of people and agencies you can talk to about the care center's safety record.

 - Right for your child's age, skill level, and natural outlook.
 Ask what ages of children go to the care center.
 Think about whether your child would do best at home, in a family home setting, or in a group center.
 For example, a child who makes friends easily may do well in a group center.
 A shy child may do better in a small, home-based center.

 - Right for your family's values.
 Ask what kind of learning programs the center has.
 Think about whether these fit with your family's beliefs and values.

 - Well staffed.
 Make sure there are enough staff members to care for the number of children at the center.
 Ask if caregivers are able to give each child one-on-one attention as needed.
 Check that the main caregivers and program directors are trained in child development and have a college degree or are otherwise highly experienced.
 Also, find out how long staff members have worked there.
 It can be upsetting for a child if the staff changes often.